Anxiety Therapy in NYC

 Here, we will help it learn that it doesn't have to always work so hard.

-your nervous system.Anxiety keeps you spinning upstairs.
+Anxiety keeps you spinning upstairs.
 We'll begin with practical ways to settle your nervous system, so you're not constantly bracing and can actually feel present in your own life.

-step 2: together, we untangle where your patterns came from.We connect the dots between your past and the ways you learned to cope; whether from family roles, cultural expectations, or high pressure environments.
+We connect the dots between your past and the ways you learned to cope; whether from family roles, cultural expectations, or high pressure environments.
 Understanding brings compassion, not blame.

-step 3: at your pace, we build new patterns that actually stickYou start making decisions from self-trust instead of fear.
+You start making decisions from self-trust instead of fear.
 Saying no without the guilt spiral.
 Slowing down without feeling like you're falling behind.
 The change stops being something you understand and starts being something you actually feel

 -

-Anxiety therapy is a place to understand what's actually driving your worry, overthinking, or overwhelm, and to start responding to it differently.
+Anxiety therapy in NYC is a place to understand what's actually driving your worry, overthinking, or overwhelm, and to start responding to it differently.
 Living in New York City means you're constantly absorbing the noise, the pace, and the pressure to keep up.
 That takes a real toll on your nervous system.
 In our work together, I draw from approaches like EMDR and Internal Family Systems (IFS) to address anxiety at the root rather than just managing the symptoms.
-Sessions are virtual, so you can access support from wherever you are in New York or New Jersey.
+Sessions are virtual, so you can access support from wherever you are in NYC, across New York State or New Jersey.

 -

 Often, yes.
 If previous therapy felt like you were just venting without anything really shifting, it may be that the approach wasn't targeting the right level.
 Talk therapy alone doesn't always reach the places where anxiety lives, which is why I draw from EMDR, Internal Family Systems (IFS), and somatic therapy for anxiety that goes beneath the symptoms.
 A lot of my clients come in having already "tried therapy" and leave feeling like this time was actually different.
-If you're in New York or New Jersey, I'd love to talk about whether this approach might be a better fit.
+If you're in NYC, New York or New Jersey, I'd love to talk about whether this approach might be a better fit.

 -